-Cases of DUI (or DWI — driving while intoxicated) are treated differently in each state, reported FindLaw.
-Some states have mandatory penalties — both administrative and criminal — for first-time offenders.
-Other states allow judges wide discretion when imposing penalties.
+Cases of DUI (driving under the influence) or DWI (driving while intoxicated) are treated differently in each state, reports FindLaw.
+Some states have mandatory penalties — both administrative and criminal — for first-time offenders; other states allow judges wide discretion when imposing penalties.

 Judges generally have discretionary power on setting fines, jail time, community service and other penalties.